FZJ-JSC/JUBE/docs/glossar.rst

         * inside the parameter definition, a parameter can be reused: ``... $nameofparameter ...``
         * the parameter will be replaced multiply times (to handle complex parameter structures; max: 5 times)
         * the substitution will be run before the execution step starts with the current parameter space.
-Only parameters reachable in this step will be useable for substitution!
+Only parameters reachable in this step will be usable for substitution!

       * Scripting modes allowed: